-We have successfully established relationships on the SEDEX platform with the majority of our own brand tier 1 sites as well as some of our tier 2 sites.
-Although delayed due to the coronavirus pandemic, this remains an ongoing focus.
+In 2023 we successfully established relationships on the SEDEX platform with 96% our own brand sites, with a target of 100% connection by December 2023.
 Internally, we are reviewing the information collated and identifying the most effective way to use this in our risk assessment.
 We will further evaluate any suppliers identified from the risk assessment as high risk.
 Suppliers may be requested to complete a further ethical audit, if it is deemed necessary, and potentially complete e-learning modules on the SEDEX platform based on any non-conformances that arise.